top of page

 "1946::Smallpox Arrives on the Pacific Coast Aboard the USS Hermitage" Photo Clip: Public Domain

 On February 5, 1946, two American Navy ships, the USS Hermitage and USS Haskell, arrived in Seattle, Washington.
 They had sailed across the Pacific from Japan with thousands of veteran troops aboard, all anxious to return home from war.
-Before the troops could disembark, however, Port Authorities performed their routine inspection and discovered three very sick soldiers on board.
-They quarantined both ships and brought in the health authorities for advice.
-Upon examination, the two soldiers who were thought to have typhus had merely a bad fever, but for one soldier, the threat of smallpox was very real.
-He was immediately removed from the ship and transported to the base infirmary.
-The soldier had fallen ill near the beginning of the voyage, and the ship's medics had suspected smallpox.
-To protect the other soldiers from an outbreak, the ship's captain sailed hundreds of miles off course to Pearl Harbour, where he was given enough supplies to vaccinate his 6,800 passengers and crew before continuing to Seattle.
+As they waited to disembark, however, the routine inspection of the port authorities revealed three very sick soldiers on board.
+The ships were immediately quarantined, and the health authorities were called for advice.
+Upon examination, two of the three soldiers thought to have typhus had merely a bad fever, but for the third soldier, the threat of smallpox was very real.
+He had fallen ill near the beginning of the voyage, and the ship's medics had suspected the worst.
+To protect the other soldiers, the ship's captain sailed hundreds of miles off course to Pearl Harbour, where he was given enough supplies to vaccinate his 6,800 passengers and crew before continuing to Seattle.
 His quick decision to vaccinate all on board satisfied the health authorities, and after 20 hours of quarantine, the troops were free to disembark.
 It was a decision they would soon regret.

 1946::The Smallpox Outbreak Begins